sodadata/docs/soda-cl/schema.md

         when schema changes: any
 ```

-`when schema changes` requires at least a Free Developer Soda Cloud account for storing the historic schema measurements
+`when schema changes` requires at least a Free Developer Soda Cloud account for storing the historic schema values

 But it is also possible to list individual changes on which to fail or warn:
 ```yaml